Schedule Meeting

 ORDER BY author

-FETCH 10 ROWS WITH TIES;
+FETCH FIRST 10 ROWS WITH TIES;

 This query could return more than 10 rows.
 After sorting the rows, it will return the first ten rows, plus the rows having the same author as the 10th row.